Erasmus: Anti-scholasticism

-He usually eschewed metaphysical, epistemological and logical philosophy as found in Aristotle: in particular the curriculum and systematic methods of the post-Aquinas Schoolmen (Scholastics) (Note: "However learned the works of those men may be, however 'subtle' and, if it please them, however 'seraphic', it must still be admitted that the Gospels and Epistles are the supreme authority."
-Erasmus, Paraclesis, cited by Sider) and what he regarded as their frigid, counter-productive Aristoteleanism: (Note: Erasmus followed the tradition of proto-humanist Petrarch, summarised as: "Aristotle was spiritually deficient, because although he could define virtue, his words lacked the power to motivate men to lead virtuous lives.
+He usually eschewed metaphysical, epistemological and logical philosophy as found in Aristotle: (Note: In the Adagia, Erasmus quotes Aristotle 304 times, "making extensive use of the moral, philosophical, political, and rhetorical writings as well as those on natural philosophy, while completely shunning the logical works that formed the basis for scholastic philosophy".) in particular the curriculum and systematic methods of the post-Aquinas Schoolmen (Scholastics) (Note: "However learned the works of those men may be, however 'subtle' and, if it please them, however 'seraphic', it must still be admitted that the Gospels and Epistles are the supreme authority."
+Erasmus, Paraclesis, cited by Sider.) and what he regarded as their frigid, counter-productive Aristotelianism: (Note: Erasmus followed the tradition of proto-humanist Petrarch, summarised as: "Aristotle was spiritually deficient, because although he could define virtue, his words lacked the power to motivate men to lead virtuous lives.
 It was not possible to know God adequately in this life, but it was possible to love him, which made virtue far more important than knowledge.")
 "What has Aristotle to do with Christ?"
 (Note: A narrowing of Tertullian's "What has Athens to do with Jerusalem?")

 They can deal with any text of scripture as with a nose of wax, and knead it into what shape best suits their interest.